Barchmann Mansion: The Friis and Wedel families

 The Barchmann Mansion was in 1885 acquired by Mogens, Count Friis.
-The Frederiksholms Kanal 24 extension was also acquired by him.
+The Frederiksholms Kanal 24 extension was also acquired by Friis.
+In 1905, he charged the architect Thorvald Kørgensen with adapting the building.

 In 1923, the house came on the hands of the Wedell family when Inger Wedell née Krag-Juel-Vind-Frijs inherited the property from her father, Count Mogens of Frijsenborg.

 In 1926, the house was divided into two separate properties when Borup Folk High School moved into Frederiksholms Kanal 24.
 Since 1982, the remaining part has been owned by the Krag-Juel-Vind-Frijs/Wedells family.